lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 export default Main;
 ```

-and now edit `src/components/App.js` to use our new components. it should look like the following code
+Now edit `src/components/App.js` to use some of our new components.
+It should look like the following.

 ```js
 // src/components/App.js